Where Is The Market Tipping Point? The Rule Of Law

 But where is the tipping point?

 We have a long way to go.
-The Trump administration raises all the issues that were in central in the mind of the framers of the Constitution.
+The Trump Administration raises all the issues that were central to the mind of the framers of the Constitution.
 But I would submit that President Obama raised these issues as well.
 Much of what Obama "accomplished" is about to be undone by President Trump, for the simple reason that President Obama went well past his electoral mandate.

 Why Rule of Law is not threatened.

-The essential insight of the founding fathers was their awareness that they were the captives of time and their personal prejudices.
-They did not believe they knew the laws that would be appropriate to the mid-Twenty-first Century.
+The essential insight of the founding fathers was their awareness that they were captives of time and their personal prejudices.
+They did not believe they knew the laws that would be appropriate to the mid-twenty-first century.
 But they knew what they feared most.
 They were afraid of governments like those of Russia, Egypt, and Turkey.
-They were afraid that the public would mortgage its freedom out of fear of the freedom of others.
-In short - the founding fathers were afraid of the power of despots such as Putin in Russia, Erdogan in Turkey, and Sisi in Egypt.
+They were afraid the public would mortgage its freedom out of fear of the freedom of others.
+In short, the founding fathers were afraid of the power of despots such as Putin in Russia, Erdogan in Turkey, and Sisi in Egypt.

 But the founding fathers were not naïve.
 They anticipated FDR.
 They anticipated the righteous actor.
 They realized there would be sudden changes in the mind of the body politic.
 There would be wars, both necessary and mistaken.
 And justified public fear of hatred, from foreign sources, of American good fortune and power.
-And that such threats demand rapid, temporary, action.
+And that such threats demand rapid, temporary action.
 Which the American public got from Obama and is getting from Trump.

-But the worst that either President can be accused of, to this point, is bad judgment.
+But the worst that either president can be accused of, to this point, is bad judgment.
 I doubt that FDR ever considered himself a tin-pot dictator.
 But I might be wrong about that.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.